BOUCHERON 1937 Paris Art Deco Bracelet In 18Kt Gold With 5.44 Ctw Diamonds & Rubies

 Collateral: This bracelet is accompanied by a presentation jewelry box.

 ConditionThe overall condition of this bracelet is excellent.
 Beside the little normal wear, there is no damage to the gold.
-All gemstones are secured in the settings.
+The 52 gemstones are secured in their settings.
 This piece has been carefully inspected to guarantee the condition and authenticity.

 INVENTORY REF: B0527MRENM/1.606